pixelate247/Byte-Network/README.md

 # Straight to the Point
 For a full tutorial on **shimboot** go to the [Shimboot Tutorial](shimboot.md)

+UPDATE: Shimboot has not worked on HP Fortis 14 G11 Chromebook in South County Middle School (FCPS)

 **WARNING: Shimboot is not for beginners.
 It may break your computer if done improperly.
 Have some terminal and USB experience before attempting this.**

 # Infomation Gathering
 Get your version